billcurtis/SDN-Sandbox/SDNSandbox/README.md

 7. It should take a little over an hour to deploy (if using SSD).

-8. Using RDP, log into the Console
+8. Using RDP, log into the Console with your creds: User: Contoso\Administrator Password: Password01

+9. Launch the link to Windows Admin Center

+10. Add the Hyper-Converged Cluster *SDNCluster* to *Windows Admin Center* with *Network Controller*: [https://nc01.contosoc.com](https://nc01.contosoc.com) and you're off and ready to go!

 ## Configuration Overview